-This is the sixth year the Company is publishing its sustainability report and it will continue to address the activities, data and measurements, where applicable, that fall within FY2022.
+This is the seventh year the Company is publishing its sustainability report and it will continue to address the activities, data and measurements, where applicable, that fall within FY2023.
 The Company is proud to have continued its efforts in improving the report, giving the requisite descriptive and quantitative information on how business is conducted and how its ESG factors are being managed for a sustainable future, in compliance with the Catalist Rules and Global Reporting Initiative (GRI) Sustainability Reporting Standards: Core Option.
 The Company will continue to demonstrate its commitment to grow its sustainable business model both as a responsible and a forward-looking corporate citizen.
-More information on how the Company engages with its stakeholders, as well as its approach to material topics and its overall sustainability performance, can be found in the Company's Sustainability Report 2022 that is depatched together with the Annual Report on 11 April 2023.